Eliot-RUIZ/automation/README.md

 The function *compare_nlm* is fully functionnal and serves to choose the most appropriate non-linear model to a set of data consisting in 1 dependent variable (Y) and 1 factor.
 Both variables must be quantitative.

-After 4 to 5s of computation (on a usual laptop), the function dispaly a table containing the coefficients (1 to 7) of 112 non-linear and 2 linear models (intercept = 0 or not).
+After 4 to 5s of computation (on a usual laptop), the function dispaly a table containing the best coefficients (1 to 7) of 112 non-linear and 2 linear models (intercept = 0 or not).
 The self-starters for all those models are found in the packages "drc" and "aomisc", and *compare_nlm* uses internally the function *drm* (package "drc) to run the computation.

 Sometimes, the convergence of the self-starters might fail (model not appropried to the data), but the function will jump to the other model and print a message with the ID of model (stored at the end of the table).